k98kurz/CRDTs/docs/rgarray.md

 Below is documentation for the methods generated automatically by autodox.

+#### `__init__(items: ORSet = None, clock: ClockProtocol = None, listeners: list[Callable] = None) -> None:`

+Initialize an RGA from an ORSet of items and a shared clock.
+Raises TypeError for invalid items or clock.

 #### `pack() -> bytes:`

 Pack the data and metadata into a bytes string.
+Raises packify.UsageError on failure.

 #### `@classmethod unpack(data: bytes, inject: dict = {}) -> RGArray:`

 Unpack the data bytes string into an instance.
+Raises packify.UsageError or ValueError on failure.

 #### `read(/, *, inject: dict = {}) -> tuple[SerializableType]:`